Around the World in Eighty Days: Plot

-In San Francisco, they board a transcontinental train to New York, encountering several obstacles along the way: a massive herd of bison crossing the tracks, a failing suspension bridge and a band of Sioux warriors ambushing the train.
-After uncoupling the locomotive from the carriages, Passepartout is kidnapped by the Indian warriors.
+In San Francisco, they board a transcontinental train to New York City, encountering several obstacles along the way: a herd of bison crossing the tracks, a failing suspension bridge and a band of Sioux warriors ambushing the train.
+After uncoupling the locomotive from the carriages, Passepartout is kidnapped by the warriors.
 Fogg rescues him after American soldiers volunteer to help.
-They continue by a wind-powered sledge to Omaha, where they get a train to New York.
+They continue by a wind-powered sled to Omaha and then get a train to New York.

 In New York, having missed the ship China, Fogg looks for alternative transport.
 He finds a steamboat, Henrietta, destined for Bordeaux, France.
-The captain of the boat refuses to take the company to Liverpool, whereupon Fogg consents to be taken to Bordeaux for $2,000 (approximately $ in 2019) per passenger.
-He then bribes the crew to mutiny and make course for Liverpool.
+The captain of the boat refuses to take them to Liverpool, whereupon Fogg consents to be taken to Bordeaux for $2,000 per passenger.
+He then bribes the crew to mutiny and makes course for Liverpool.
 Against hurricane winds and going on full steam, the boat runs out of fuel after a few days.
-Fogg buys the boat from the captain and has the crew burn all the wooden parts to keep up the steam.
+When the coal runs out, Fogg buys the boat from the captain, then has the crew burn all the wooden parts to keep up the steam.

 The companions arrive at Queenstown (Cobh), Ireland, take the train to Dublin and then a ferry to Liverpool, still in time to reach London before the deadline.
-Once on English soil, Fix produces a warrant and arrests Fogg.
-A short time later, the misunderstanding is cleared up – the actual robber, an individual named James Strand, had been caught three days earlier in Edinburgh.
-Fogg has missed the train and arrives in London five minutes late, certain he has lost the wager.
+Once on English soil, Fix arrests Fogg.
+A short time later, the misunderstanding is cleared up – the actual robber had been caught three days earlier in Edinburgh.
+As a result of the delay, Fogg misses the scheduled train to London; he orders a special train and arrives in London apparently five minutes late, certain he has lost the wager.

 The following day Fogg apologises to Aouda for bringing her with him since he now has to live in poverty and cannot support her.
 Aouda confesses that she loves him and asks him to marry her.
 As Passepartout notifies a minister, he learns that he is mistaken in the date – it is not 22 December, but instead 21 December.
-Because the party had travelled eastward, their days were shortened by four minutes for each of the 360 degrees of longitude they crossed; thus, although they had experienced the same amount of time abroad as people had experienced in London, they had seen 80 sunrises and sunsets while London had seen only 79.
-Passepartout informs Fogg of his mistake and Fogg hurries to the Reform Club just in time to meet his deadline and win the wager.
+Because the party had travelled eastward, their days were shortened by four minutes for every degree of longitude they crossed; thus, although they had experienced the same amount of time abroad as people had experienced in London, they had seen 80 sunrises and sunsets while London had seen only 79.
+Passepartout informs Fogg of his mistake and Fogg hurries to the Club just in time to meet his deadline and win the wager.
 Having spent almost £19,000 of his travel money during the journey, he divides the remainder between Passepartout and Fix and marries Aouda.